elba7r/system-v9/erpnext/docs/user/manual/en/website/articles/website-home-page.md

 # Wesite Home Page

-It is very much possible in ERPNext to setup certain standard page as default website Home Page.
+It is very much possible in Revalue ERP to setup certain standard page as default website Home Page.
 Following are steps to setup default website home page.

 #### **Step 1: Create a Web Page**
 To create a web page go to: `Website > Web Site > Web Page` and then click on the `New` button in the upper right.